memri/pod/docs/DataCollectives.md

 * data that you can contribute to help building community Machine Learning tools ("datasets")
 * teams in companies
 * wikipedia-like articles
+* etc

+# Front-ends

+In order for front-ends to send information to Data Collectives, they need to support configuration of the data collectives.

+The information required is:

+* `database_key`, which must be filled in by the user as it is a shared secret for all Data Collective participants
+* URL of the Data Collective (similar to the one of Pod itself)

 # Implementation